Chelsea Manning, Parkland teens docs to debut at Tribeca

 “At Tribeca, we believe in amplifying fresh voices as well as celebrating the continued success of artists in the industry,” said Paula Weinstein, vice president of Tribeca Enterprises, which puts on the festival.

 Highlights include Tim Travers Hawkins’ ”XY Chelsea,” which chronicles the former Army intelligence analyst’s life after her 35-year military prison sentence for the largest leak of classified documents in U.S. history was commuted by former President Barack Obama.
 Manning, who’s set to speak after the film’s Tribeca premiere, on Tuesday unsuccessfully challenged a subpoena requiring her testimony before a grand jury investigating WikiLeaks founder Julian Assange.
-Showtime has already acquired the documentary.
+Showtime will release the film.

 Emily Taguchi and Jake Lefferman’s “After Parkland” is about students and parents following the 2018 shooting at Marjory Stoneman Douglas High School.
 The film is one of a number of documentaries to follow the Parkland massacre, including “Song of Parkland,” which aired last month on HBO.